Candidates take out nomination papers

-Candidates for city council and district races in the Chino Valley began pulling nomination papers Monday, July 18 when the filing period for the Nov.
-8 general election opened.
+A half-dozen more candidates for city council and district races in the Chino Valley pulled nomination papers last week to run in the Nov.
+8 general election.

 Candidates for the city councils must collect 20 valid signatures of registered voters living in their respective jurisdictions but candidates for the fire board, school board, and water boards do not have to obtain signatures.